jameselliothart/resume/JamesHartResume.md

 <div class="summary">
 Senior software engineer with 10+ years of professional experience in full-stack development and DevOps practices in agile environments across multiple industries.
 Proven track record in building a wide range of scalable, high-performance applications and improving on existing system architecture.
-Extensive automation experience and strong background implementing CI/CD pipelines and secure Cloud hosted environments to streamline deployment of microservices and multi-tier applications.
+Extensive automation experience.
+Strong background implementing CI/CD pipelines and secure Cloud hosted environments to streamline deployment of microservices and multi-tier applications.
 Specializing in Python, .NET, and JavaScript.
 </div>